Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Empirical Results

-\textbf{Baselines.} We consider (i) \textbf{R}ewards-\textbf{i}n-\textbf{C}ontext (RiC) \cite{yang2024rewards} with in-context rewards and human preferences (this is a state-of-the-art baseline that outperforms Rewarded Soups \cite{rame2023rewarded} and MORLHF \cite{li2020deep}), (ii) \textbf{H}ypervolume m\textbf{a}ximization \textbf{M}ethod (HaM) \cite{mukherjee2024multi} which learns diverse LLM policies that maximize their hypervolume, (iii) Multi-objective DPO (MODPO) \cite{zhou2023beyond}, which is a more nuanced version of scalarizing multiple reward models into one (this corresponds to ``DPO on $w^{T}r$" in Figure \ref{fig:dpo_comparison}), and (iv) DPO on \Djoint{$\Dcal_{J}$}, which trains DPO on context-output pairs which are preferred under both reward models similar to our discussion in Section \ref{sec:preliminaries}. \textbf{Training protocol.} We finetune a pretrained \texttt{phi-1.5}, a 1.3B parameter model with performance on natural language tasks comparable to models $\sim 5\times$ larger \cite{li2023textbooks}.
-Note that the implementation of \MOPO{MOPO} can be extended to larger models, such as \texttt{Llama 3} \cite{grattafiori2024llama} and \texttt{Gemma 3} \cite{team2025gemma}, as well, but due to resource constraints we focus on tiny-LLMs to showcase practical \emph{relative} performance (w.r.t. baselines) on real world datasets.
-All likelihood maximization problems use parameter efficient fine-tuning with LoRA \cite{hu2022lora} for 5k steps with a batch size of 4.
+\textbf{Baselines.} We consider (i) Rewards-in-Context (RiC) \cite{yang2024rewards} with in-context rewards and human preferences (this is a state-of-the-art baseline that outperforms Rewarded Soups \cite{rame2023rewarded} and MORLHF \cite{li2020deep}), (ii) Preference-aware Autoregressive Reward Model (PARM) \cite{lin2025parm}, a single unified model trained across all preference dimensions, (iii) Multi-objective DPO (MODPO) \cite{zhou2023beyond}, which is a more nuanced version of scalarizing multiple reward models into one (this corresponds to ``DPO on $w^{T}r$" in Figure \ref{fig:dpo_comparison}), and (iv) DPO on \Djoint{$\Dcal_{J}$}, which trains DPO on context-output pairs which are preferred under both reward models similar to our discussion in Section \ref{sec:preliminaries}.
+We also compare two verions of \MOPO{MOPO}: (i) using the log-barrier formulation of Remark \ref{remark:logbarrier} called \MOPO{MOPO-LB}, and (ii) using the Lagrangian called \MOPO{MOPO-Lag}. \textbf{Benchmarks and Training.} All methods are evaluated based on the quality of their empirical \pareto{Pareto} fronts on the Helpful Assistant task \cite{bai2022training} and the Reddit Summarization task \cite{stiennon2020learning}.
+The Helpful Assistant task uses the HH-RLHF dataset containing 160k prompts with human preference annotations.
+Evaluation is performed using three HuggingFace reward models --`helpful', `harmless', and `humor' -- which score responses from different perspectives \cite{wolf2019huggingface}.
+The Reddit Summary task consists of 14.9k posts and their summaries.
+We consider three reward models: `pref1' and `no-hallucinate', which evaluate human preference for summaries, and a `faithful' reward that measures the faithfulness of the summary to the original post.
+We apply these benchmarks to publicly available 7B-level models that have shown strong helpfulness scores \cite{eval-harness, dubois2023alpacafarm}.
+In Figure \ref{fig:openmodels}, even though we observe that Zephyr-7b-beta \cite{tunstall2023zephyr}, an open-source model fine-tuned over Mistral-7B-v0.1 \cite{jiang2023mistral7b}, Pareto dominates other models when aligned using \MOPO{MOPO}, we conduct experiments on various models to show generalizability of \MOPO{MOPO}.
+All likelihood maximization problems use parameter efficient fine-tuning with LoRA \cite{hu2022lora} for 10k steps with a batch size of 8.
 LoRA is applied to the shared transformer backbone, and is optimized together with the policy parameters.

-\textbf{Evaluation protocol.} All methods are evaluated based on the quality of their empirical \pareto{Pareto} fronts on the Helpful Assistant task \cite{bai2022training} and the Reddit Summarization task \cite{stiennon2020learning}.
-The Helpful Assistant task uses the HH-RLHF dataset containing 160k prompts with human preference annotations.
-Evaluation is performed using three
+See Appendix \ref{appendix:implementation_details} for more details.